polybar/polybar-scripts/README.md

 * [mt-inside/polybar-lmsensors](https://github.com/mt-inside/polybar-lmsensors): Print the values of specified lmsensors
 * [daltroaugusto/polybar-i3-dynamic-trayoffset](https://github.com/daltroaugusto/polybar-i3-dynamic-trayoffset): A hackish way to get dynamic tray area in i3wm
 * [KevinThomas0/kde-virtual-desktops-polybar](https://github.com/KevinThomas0/kde-virtual-desktops-polybar): collection of scripts meant to be used in modules for Polybar
+* [makccr/disk-monitor-polybar](https://github.com/makccr/disk-monitor-polybar): A bash script to print the percentage of storage used on /

 #### Finance
 * [willHol/polybar-crypto](https://github.com/willHol/polybar-crypto): A polybar script that displays the price of crypto-currencies